zinok/ZohoBooksApi/README.md

 Thrown if ZohoBooks returns non-zero return code.
 The code means that request has some logical issue.

+### ZohoBooksApiHttpException

+Exception for HTTP non 2xx codes.
+The code of exception equals to HTTP return code.

 ### ZohoBooksApiException

 General exception.
 Thrown in case of incorrect method naming, non-2xx HTTP status code,